Mhatxotic/Diggers/readme.md

 The hud is explained as follows from left to right…

 * Money (4 digits)…
   - Shows how much currency you have.
 You must grab gems by digging for them, stealing them from your opponent, and then ordering the digger home to enter the trade centre, entering the bank, and selling your gems.
 Making enough currency wins the zone.
 You can also spend currency at the shop to buy items that will assist you on your operations.
+You always start a zone with a loaned 100 Zogs plus capital carried over from the previous zone.
 * Inventory and health…
   - This part of the hud displays the gems and other items in your inventory which you can drop at any time by going to the digger inventory menu.
+You can click on any item here to instantly drop it to the ground.
   - The health bar shows the health of your digger.
 It maxes out at 100% and will slowly regenerate if you stand still.
 It will turn orange if low and then turn red on imminent death.
 The heart changes speed depending on amount of health.
+There are damage indicators above your digger for when for when your digger loses (white) or gains health (green).
 * Digger status…
   - This part of the hud shows what the selected digger is doing.
 This corresponds to the menu operation chosen.
 * Digger buttons and indicators…